shopware/developer-portal/FEATURES.md

 See [./.github/workflows/create-pr.yml](./.github/workflows/create-pr.yml)
 and [./.github/workflows/self-trigger.yml](./.github/workflows/self-trigger.yml).

+## Versioning

+Multiple branches of the same repository can be mounted by adding them to the `.github/scripts/embed.sh`.
+See `.github/scripts/embed.sh` and `cli/src/data.ts` for reference.

+_Note: make sure to also add versioned links to the sidebar in `.vitepress/sidebar.ts`._

 # Examples:

 - Meteor Icon Kit - see custom `docs-after-deploy.sh` script in Meteor Icon Kit to see how to run a special build